atcosner/eagle-eye/TASKS.md

 - [ ] Accept PDF files
 - [ ] Add logging all messages (debug+) to a file in the working dir
 - [ ] Resize window when the tab of the processing pipeline changes
+- [ ] Fix tab ordering in result check to allow pressing tab to iterate through the whole flow

 # Bugs
 - [ ] When updating a text field, validation stripping can prevent the user from typing